 This study was a follow-up to a feeding study done in Ghanaian children to determine if the slightly sweet taste of lipid nutrient supplements (LNS) that include peanuts increases a child’s preference for sweet tastes later on.
 LNS are used in the treatment of malnutrition in children in many parts of the world, and peanuts play an integral role in the formulation.

-Exposure to LNS early in a child's life did not increase their preference for sweet foods later in life, even though the LNS contained a little sugar.
+Key Findings: Exposure to LNS early in a child's life did not increase their preference for sweet foods later in life, even though the LNS contained a little sugar.
 LNS continues to be an important tool in treating malnutrition in children.